Bounding geometry of loops in Alexandrov spaces

-(c) Theorem A can be useful in analyzing local geometry concerning the {\it injectivity radius} of a point $p$ in a complete Riemannian manifold $M$.
-If $q\in M$ is a point such that the distance, $|pq|=\text{injrad}_p <\infty$ (the injectivity radius at $p$), then either $q$ is a conjugate point to $p$ or there is a geodesic loop $\gamma$ at $p$ passing through $q$.
-In the later case, $2\cdot \text{injrad}_p= L(\gamma)$ and $\Theta(\gamma)$ satisfy Theorem A. In the former case (e.g, no geodesic loop satisfying $L(\gamma)=2\cdot \text{injrad}_p$), a similar estimate can also established (see Theorem B).
+(c) Theorem A can be useful in analyzing local geometry concerning the {\it injectivity radius} of a point $p$ ($\text{injrad}_p$) in a complete Riemannian manifold $M$.
+If $q\in M$ is a nearest cut point to $p$ (consequently, $|pq|=\text{injrad}_p<\infty$), then either $q$ is a conjugate point to $p$ or there is a geodesic loop $\gamma$ at $p$ passing through $q$.
+In the later case, $2|pq|= L(\gamma)$ and $\Theta(\gamma)$ satisfy Theorem A. In the former case (e.g, no geodesic loop satisfying $L(\gamma)=2|pq|$), a similar estimate can also established (see Theorem B).

 To extend a discussion also including an Alexandrov space $X$, we introduce the following notions: we call a point $p\in X$ a regular point, if there is a non-trivial minimal geodesic along any direction in the space of directions at $p$, $\Sigma_p$.
 As in the Riemannian case, we define the {\it cut locus}, $C_p$, at a regular point as the collection of points $q\in X$ such that $q$ is the furthest point on a radial curve from $p$ with arc length equal to $|pq|$.
 Let $q\in C_p$ such that $|pq|=|pC_p|$, which equals to the injectivity radius $\text{injrad}_p$.
 Clearly, the gradient-exponential map is a homeomorphism on the ball of radius $<\text{injrad}_p$.
 Let $\text{geod}(p,q)=\{[pq]\}$ denote the set of minimal geodesics, $[pq]$, from $p$ to $q$.
 We call the following number in $[0,2\pi]$,